Inkapa/Inkapa/README.md

 <h1 align="center"><b>Liam CORNU</b></h1>
-<p>👋 My name is Liam, I am a Software Engineer living in Toulouse, France.</p>
+<p>👋 My name is Liam, I am a Software Engineer and Artist living in Toulouse, France.</p>
 <p>🎨 Currently working on <a href="https://byronic.art">https://byronic.art</a></p>
 <p>⬇️ Feel free to check out my repos, you can start by the ones pinned below!</p>